javascript-tutorial/en.javascript.info/5-regular-expressions/15-regexp-infinite-backtracking-problem/article.md

 Now let's see the problem.

-If you run the example below, it may hang the browser (or another JavaScript engine):
+If you run the example below, it may hang the browser (or whatever JavaScript engine runs):

 ```js run
 let reg = /<\w+(\s*\w+=(\w+|"[^"]*")\s*)*>/g;